 Different schools have different training methods and ideologies.
 Some schools practice with simple bokutō (wood swords), while other schools use various weapons for training such as the fukuro-shinai or even branches of a tree.

-The fukuro-shinai is a bamboo slatted sword covered in leather.
+The fukuro-shinai is a multi-slatted bamboo sword covered in leather.
 Bamboo slats and leather covering of the fukuro-shinai help to absorb some of the impacts of hitting.
 Its use is attributed to Shinkage-Ryu's Kamiizumi Ise no Kami.
 Fukuro shinai is also used in Maniwa Nen-ryū as well as Jikishinkage-ryū.
 The fukuro-shinai of Shinkage-ryu is an unmistakable deep red.

 Some schools also use habikitō (dulled metal swords) or shinken (sharp-edged) in kenjutsu.
 Kata (forms) with shinken are customarily used at higher levels due to the severe risk of injury.